Demographics of the Democratic Republic of the Congo: Ethnic groups

-People of European descent (white) and Asian groups makeup a significant part of the Democratic Republic of the Congo’s migrant population.
+People of European descent (white) and Asian groups make up a significant part of the Democratic Republic of the Congo's migrant population.
 Most Europeans and Asians went to the country for temporary employment.

 Languages

 The five major languages in the DRC are French (official), Lingala (a lingua franca, or trade language), Swahili (more specifically Congo Swahili such as the Kingwana dialect), Kikongo ya leta or Kituba (a Kikongo-based creole language), and Tshiluba or Luba-Kasai.
 In total, there are over 200 languages spoken in the DRC.

 French, the official language, is generally the language of instruction in schools.
 However, English is taught as a compulsory foreign language in secondary schools around the country.
 It is a required subject in the Faculty of Economics at major universities around the country, and there are numerous language schools in the country that teach it.
 Many Congolese, such as former president Joseph Kabila, are fluent in both English and French.